Recipe Ideas

 Step 5

-Return the steak bites to the skillet, tossing them in the garlic butter sauce to coat evenly.
+Return the steak bites to the skillet, tossing them in the Garlic Butter sauce to coat evenly.
 Allow cooking for another 1-2 minutes to blend the flavors before serving.

 Storage Options